sergei-mironov/litrepl/paper/md/paper.md

 ![\label{figure} Litrepl resource allocation diagram.
 Hash **A** is computed based on the Litrepl working directory and the interpreter class.
 Hash **B** is computed based on the contents of the code section.](./pic.png)

-Resources are stored in an auxiliary directory specified by command-line arguments, environment variables, or the current directory.
-The session is represented by a couple of pipes, the interpreter process identifier, and by a sink file for asyncronous response.
-Litrepl connects to a session by sending the contents of a code section to the input pipe and forking out a reader process receiving the interpreter response from the output pipe.
-POSIX file lock mechanism helps Litrepl to manage a possibly concurrent access to the pipes.
+Resources are stored in an auxiliary directory specified via command-line or environment variables.
+The session is represented by pipe files, one for writing input and another for reading outputs, the file storing the interpreter process identifier, and a sink file for storing asyncronous output.
+Litrepl connects to a session by opening pipes.
+The asynchronous output is received by forking a readout process that lives until the interpreter finishes printing.

 # Conclusion